 * Except for extraordinary circumstances as previously defined.

 A student desiring to audit a course must submit an official request to the Student Enrollment Center after securing the approval of the professor of the course.
 A change of registration from credit to audit or from audit to credit may occur only during the first seven calendar days of the semester.
 Auditing students pay the same tuition and fees as students taking courses for credit.

 Please note: Senior citizens registering for courses under the special student status will automatically be assigned an audit grade.

 Undergraduate students will be limited to a maximum total of six repeats during their enrollment at East Stroudsburg University.
 This is an individual course count (not credit).
 Students cannot repeat more than six courses.

 A single course can only be taken a maximum of three times.
 That is, the course should appear no more than three times on a transcript.
 The most recent grade, regardless of whether it is higher or lower, will be the grade used for the GPA calculation.
 All other grades earned for repeated courses will be marked as such on the student’s academic transcript.

 The above policies are subject to change.
-See your academic advisor for furthur details.
-Additional information is also available in the academic catalog.
+See your academic advisor for further details.
+Additional information is also available in the academic catalogue.